Bert-Proesmans/nothing-phone/README.md

 # ROOT MODULES

+# OOM pressure issue

-> NothingOS v1.5.3 has an issue with root, see https://github.com/topjohnwu/Magisk/issues/6780
+NothingOS v1.5.3 has an issue with root, see https://github.com/topjohnwu/Magisk/issues/6780.
-> According to https://github.com/topjohnwu/Magisk/issues/6780#issuecomment-1493036154, running `resetprop persist.sys.mglru_enable false`
-> from a root shell will disable the new LRU system and prevent Out-of-memory (OOM) issues.
-The above command should survive reboots,
+According to https://github.com/topjohnwu/Magisk/issues/6780#issuecomment-1493036154, running `resetprop persist.sys.mglru_enable false` from a root shell will disable the new LRU system and prevent Out-of-memory (OOM) issues.

-> needs to be set only once.
+The change above _does not_ survive reboot and requires a persistent solution, aka a module.
+Download sources here https://github.com/LukeSkyD/NP1-MGLRU-FIX/, zip them, install them through Magisk.

 # BootloopSaver